 - Add the brown sugar to the graham cracker crumbs.2 tablespoon Light Brown Sugar

-- Melt the butter in the microwave in 30-second increments, then pour melted butter into the graham cracker crumbs and mix together.
-Once combined, it should look a little like wet sand, you should be able to squeeze it together in your hands.¾ stick Unsalted Butter
+- Melt the butter in the microwave in 30-second increments, then pour the melted butter into the graham cracker crumbs and mix together.
+Once combined, it should look a little like wet sand, you should be able to squeeze it together in your hands.¾ stick (86 g) Unsalted Butter

 - Pour into the base of a loose-bottomed cake pan and use your hands or a glass to press it down and pack it tightly.